 Straw poll #159

-Do you agree that an AP MLD shall align the end of DL PPDUs (that contain QoS data soliciting an immediate UL response) that are sent simultaneously on multiple links to the same non-STR non-AP MLD, in such a way that the response to any of the PPDUs will not overlap with any of the DL PPDUs in R1?
-Exception: a high priority DL PPDU sent on one link may not be aligned with another DL PPDU sent on the other link. [#SP159]
+An AP MLD shall align the end of DL PPDUs (that contain QoS data soliciting an immediate UL response) that are sent simultaneously on multiple links to the same non-STR non-AP MLD, in such a way that the response to any of the PPDUs will not overlap with any of the DL PPDUs in R1.
+An exception is that a high priority DL PPDU sent on one link may not be aligned with another DL PPDU sent on the other link. [#SP159]

 [20/0505r1 (Sync transmission for non-STR MLD, Ming Gan, Huawei), SP#1, Y/N/A: 53/4/24]